FinalProjectBalatro5004/minibalatro/README.md

 Mini-Balatro reimagines the popular roguelike deck-building game with a focus on adding online features and community interaction that modern gamers expect.
 Our implementation:

 - Preserves the core poker-based roguelike gameplay experience
-- Adds online capabilities and leaderboards (planned)
+- Adds online capabilities and global ranking
 - Showcases advanced Object-Oriented Design principles
 - Provides a more connected gaming experience